FrancoAquistapace/qiskit_intro_project/README.md

 The goal of this project is to practice my Qiskit skills.
 To do this, I'll be writing a script that can take a given string of bits (for example '100101') and returns a QuantumCircuit that implements the oracle for which the string is the solution.

+To launch the application, simply run the command `python3 main.py` in a console open inside the project directory.
+You'll be asked to enter a 1s and 0s bit string, or to press ENTER to exit the program.

 ## Dependencies

 This project was built with the following packages: